 The provider had ensured that staff numbers and skill mix at the centre were in line with the assessed needs of the resident and with the statement of purpose.
-The inspector reviewed the actual and planned rota which indicated continuity of care from a core team of staff known to the residents.
+The inspector reviewed the actual and planned rota which indicated continuity of care from a core small team of staff known to the residents who transferred to the new centre with them.
 The person in charge demonstrated the relevant experience in management and was effective in the role.
 The staff members with whom the inspector spoke with were very knowledgeable around the residents assessed needs.
-For example they were very aware of the medical needs of one resident who had a neurological disorder and a supporting falls risk assessment and mobility plan.
+For example they were very aware of the fluid intake monitoring for one resident due to low sodium levels.

-The person in charge had a training matrix for review and the inspector noted that there were some gaps in mandatory training.
-However the person in charge committed to addressing the gaps in training in the immediate days after the inspection.
-There was also significant training completed by staff in relation to protection against infection.
+The person in charge had a training matrix for review and the inspector noted that all staff had received mandatory training.
+There was significant training completed by staff in relation to protection against infection.
 The staff had completed Hand Hygiene Training, Breaking the Chain of Infection, Personal Protective Equipment and Infection Prevention and control Training.
+There were some gaps in training however these were being actively addressed and were scheduled for completion in the coming days after the inspection.
 Discussions with staff indicated that staff were supported to access mandatory training in line with the provider's policies and procedures in areas such as safeguarding, manual handling, positive behaviour management and fire safety.